 by Craig Brelsford

-Part 3 covers weeks 5 and 6, in which we birded mainly in Qilian County in northern Qinghai.
+This post covers the fifth and sixth weeks of my 8-week expedition to Qinghai with Elaine Du.
+In this segment we birded mainly in Qilian County in northern Qinghai.
 The featured image above shows some of the highlights.
-Clockwise from top left: poplar forest in Qilian County, Mountain Weasel, neon lights of Xining, and Eurasian Eagle-Owl.
+Clockwise from top left: poplar forest along Heihe River, Mountain Weasel, neon lights of Xining, and Eurasian Eagle-Owl.

 A BREAK IN XINING